explodecomputer/MSHDS-AHDS-formative/week3-linux/README.txt

 ### Body measures data

-There are 9951, data on 9950 participants and a header at the top containing column names.
+There are 9951 rows, with data on 9950 participants and a header at the top containing column names.
 The file is comma separated.

 There are 28 columns including:
 - column 1: A column with no name ("") containing the row number